How long is the trail?

 What do those words mean?

-I was surprised to hear one British TA hiker say she didn’t know what ‘sidle’ meant.
-It’s a term that appears quite often in the official guides, as does true left or true right bank of rivers.
+I was surprised to hear one British TA hiker say she didn’t know what ‘sidle’ meant, not realising that it is peculiar to NZ.
+It’s a term that appears quite often in the official guides, as do other sometimes obscure ones like true left or true right bank of rivers.
 So here’s a few terms, often colloquial English, Kiwi, or trail slang that might be a puzzle to some:

 Bach – NZ term for a holiday cottage.
 Derived from US term baching, meaning living like a bachelor (i.e. simply).

 Burn – Scottish and southern NZ term for a stream.

 Bush – used in NZ to refer to indigenous forest; and in Australia to back country, especially uncultivated.